Degania Alef: Prominent early members

-The poetess Rachel Bluwstein, the "prophet of labor" A. D. Gordon, and paramilitary commander and leading Zionist Joseph Trumpeldor all worked at Degania Alef.
+The poet Rachel Bluwstein, the "prophet of labor" A. D. Gordon, and paramilitary commander and leading Zionist Joseph Trumpeldor all worked at Degania Alef.
 Zionist pioneer and future Israeli politician Yosef Baratz was among the founders of Degania Alef.
 On June 5, 1912, he married and started the first family.
 His first child, Gideon Baratz (1913–1988), who was born in Degania Alef, was the first child born in a Jewish collective community in Palestine.
 The second child to be born in Degania Alef was the prominent Israeli general and politician Moshe Dayan.
 Dayan was named after Moshe Barsky, a member of Degania Alef who was the first kibbutz member killed in an Arab attack.
 Barsky was killed in November 1913.
 He was alone in the kibbutz fields when he was shot in the back and left for dead by Arab marauders.

-British mandate
+British Mandate

 In 1920 two new kibbutzim, Degania Bet and Degania Gimel, were established to the south of what consequently became Degania Alef or Aleph.

 By 1947 Degania Alef had a population of 380.